Your stiff, painful big toe joint might be arthritis (hallux rigidus)

 Hallux rigidus is second only to bunions when it comes to causes of toe pain.
 Some people confuse hallux rigidus with a bunion (aka hallux valgus).
 You can even suffer from big toe arthritis and bunions at the same time (either one can cause the other).

 Hallux limitus is often used interchangeably with hallux rigidus.
 Both terms describe restricted range of motion in the big toe joint, with rigidus being more severe.
+Hallux varus is another type of toe deformity that can be caused by arthritis in the big toe joint.

 Diagnosing Hallux Rigidus